 - 8 oz sour cream

 - 6 oz Heath milk chocolate English toffee miniatures divided

 - Let all ingredients come to room temperature.

-- On the bottom rack of your oven, place a 13x9 baking dish filled with 2-inches of very hot water.
+- On the bottom rack of your oven, place a 13×9 baking dish filled with 2-inches of very hot water.
 Heat oven to 325F.

 - For the crust, combine the crumbs, butter, and brown sugar in a medium bowl.
 Press the crumbs over the bottom of a 9-inch springform pan and 2-inches up the sides of the pan.
 Chill the crust while the remaining ingredients are prepared.

 - In a food processor, pulse half of the mini candy bars into crumbs.
-Layer onto the crust.
+Layer into the bottom of the crust.